feydan/satisfactory-server-aws/README.md

 4. `cp .config.sample.ts .config.ts` (see [Configuration](#configuration) for customization)
 5. `npx cdk deploy`
 6. Wait for the CloudFormation stack to finish.
 It may take a few minutes for the server to download/install everything after the stack is finished.
-7. Use the Ec2 instance public IP address to connect to your server in Satisfactory Server Manager (see [DNS / IP management](#dns-and-ip-management))
+7. Use the Ec2 instance public IP address to connect to your server in Satisfactory Server Manager (see [DNS and IP management](#dns-and-ip-management))
 8. Start a new game or upload a save

 ### DNS and IP management

+When your ec2 instance shuts down and starts back up, there's no gurantee that the IP address will stay the same.
+If it changes, you will have to re-add the server in Server Manager.
+There are a couple ways to fix the issue:

+1. [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) - Create and assign it to your ec2 instance in AWS.
+Your Elatic IP will never change, but you will get charged for it when it is *not in use* ($0.001/hour or $3.60/month if never used).
+This method also allows you to use your own custom domain address if wish.
+2. Dynamic DNS - Free dynamic DNS services like [DuckDns](https://www.duckdns.org/) provide a way to automatically manage when the IP address changes.
+Once setup, you just use their url and they handle everything else behind the scenes.
+This method may not allow you to use a custom domain.

 ### Contributing